krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 independence.

-Our thesis is that to move beyond simple descriptive statistics and statistical or probabilistic inference, that work well with stationary systems, and reason effectively about global and long run behavior of complex systems, we need analytical techniques that treat time and history as first-class concepts we can model and calculate with.
+Our thesis is that to move beyond simple descriptive statistics and statistical or probabilistic inference, and reason effectively about global and long run behavior of real world systems, we need analytical techniques that treat time and history as first-class concepts we can model and calculate with.

-This lets us combine statistical techniques with techniques from disciplines such as stochastic process dynamics, queueing theory, and of course, complex systems science, to reason holistically about global emergent behavior of such systems.
+The presence calculus is a bridge that lets us combine statistical techniques with techniques from disciplines such as stochastic process dynamics, queueing theory, and complex systems science, to reason about the dynamics of such systems.

-We claim the presence calculus is a novel, constructive approach to do this from first principles in a domain - a new, general set of analytical tools for working with complex systems.
+We claim that it is a novel, constructive approach to do this from first principles in a domain - a new, general set of modeling and analytical tools for working with real world systems including non-linear, stochastic and complex adaptive systems.

 ### Learning more about The Presence Calculus

-While the calculus was developed with mathematical rigor, an equally important
-goal was not to let mathematics get in the way of understanding the simple but very powerful and general ideas the calculus embodies[^F1].
+While the calculus was developed with mathematical rigor, an equally important goal was not to let mathematics get in the way of understanding the simple but very powerful and general ideas the calculus embodies[^F1].